2016–17 Championnat de France Amateur: Season outcomes

 Outcomes below are provisional and subject to ratification by the FFF.

 Champions and promotions

 Cholet, Entente SSG, Grenoble and Rodez are promoted to National.
-Although Rennes (res) finished at the top of Group A, reserve sides are not eligibile for promotion.
+Although Rennes (res) finished at the top of Group A, reserve sides are not eligible for promotion.

 Grenoble are Champions of 2016–17 Championnat de France Amateur, due to having the best record of the four group winning sides against the teams finishing in 2nd to 6th in their respective groups.

 Relegation

 Plabennec, Nantes (res), Châteaubriant, Wasquehal, Dieppe, Calais RUFC, Auxerre (res), Mulhouse, Paulhan-Pézenas, Le Pontet and Montpellier (res) are provisionally relegated to National 3, subject to reprieves.

 Calais RUFC were subsequently given an administrative relegation by the FFF, and as a consequence will play in the top level of regional football in 2017–18.

 Reprieves

 On 30 May the FFF announced that Furiani-Agliani were to be denied promotion from 2016–17 Championnat de France Amateur 2.
 This decision was overturned on appeal.

 On 7 June the FFF announced that AS Saint-Ouen-l'Aumône were to be denied promotion from 2016–17 Championnat de France Amateur 2, and as a result Paulhan-Pézenas would be reprieved.
 This decision was ratified on appeal.

 If any other administrative events lead to teams from outside the relegation places being relegated, already relegated teams will be reprieved in the following order: